Biomedical Engineering and Design

 4. It will show you how many citations you have selected.

 - Save the file to your computer.
 (The file name will have a word in it to help you identify it, but remember where you put it.)

 - Click the "+" sign on the top left, to ADD citations

 - You want to Import from a file --> "select a file from your computer"

 - Wait!
 You always want "NLM PubMed."
-So always click in the box to see options, and choose box for "NLM PubMed."
+Therefore, always click in the box to see options, and choose box for "NLM PubMed."